Enduring isn’t just surviving. It includes work and effort, learning in the process, and drawing closer to God through prayer and gratitude.

 A rather common fallacy is that with graduation, one has finished her or his education.
 To be prepared for what's ahead, we never stop learning and growing.

-As we face the challenges of life, we must remember to put our trust in the Lord rather than "the arm of flesh," the limited knowledge of man.
+As we face the challenges of life, we must put our trust in the Lord rather than "the arm of flesh," the limited knowledge of man.

 Dieter F. Uchtdorf tells BYU graduates: as you embark upon this new era of your lives, use your time wisely, continue to learn, and seek the Spirit always.